About the Fastly WAF rule management interface (original)

 - Disabled: This mode means a rule is inactive.
 Threats detected by this rule will NOT count towards your total anomaly score and their result will not be logged.

-You can click the Details link to see the format of a rule in the Apache ModSecurity format as well as the corresponding generated VCL.
+You can click Details to see the format of a rule in the Apache ModSecurity format as well as the corresponding generated VCL.

 Threshold rules cover a specific category of attack against your web application or API.
 An example threshold rule is shown below.

-The threshold rule has a category name, revision indicator, tag, rule ID, mode selector, and Details link.
+The threshold rule has a category name, revision indicator, tag, rule ID, mode selector, and Details.

 Threshold rules perform an action and either log or block and log client HTTP requests.
 These rules take action when a score exceeds a given threshold value.
 The corresponding threshold value for each category is configured on the Thresholds and Scores page.